 All students receive support for five years.
 Normally, the first two years are funded through internal fellowships, the third and fourth through teaching assistantships, and the fifth once more through fellowships.
 Tuition and health care are included throughout these five years.
 Additional summer funding is available from a variety of sources at Rutgers and elsewhere.

-Fellowships and Teaching Assistantships are based on merit and may be discontinued if academic standards are not maintained, that is, if the GPA falls below 3.5 or if there are incompletes outstanding for more than two semesters.
-ABD students are encouraged to apply for Graduate School fellowships, such as the Bevier, and other fellowships such as the NEH and Fulbright Information on these and other funding opportunities can be obtained from the Graduate School (http://gradstudy.rutgers.edu/funding.shtml), program bulletin boards, and the Comparative Literature website.
+Fellowships and teaching assistantships are based on merit and may be discontinued if academic standards are not maintained, that is, if the GPA falls below 3.5 or if there are incompletes outstanding for longer than two semesters.
+Students in years three and above are encouraged to apply for Graduate School fellowships, such as the Bevier, and national fellowships such as the NEH and Fulbright.
+Information on these and other funding opportunities is available through the Grad Fund (http://gradfund.rutgers.edu/).

 The Mellon Foundation sponsors an annual fellowship competition for graduate students in the humanities.
 Awards support summer study (such as language classes or travel to collections) as well as dissertation completion.
 Please contact the graduate director for further information.